| PROTO-POLYNESIAN ETYMOLOGIES |

 |

 Words derived from Proto Malayo Polynesian *kuluR, like the breadfruit itself, are used in many parts of Southeast Asia and Polynesia.
-However they are absent in Philippine languages, where the most common term is rimas.
-In some Vanuatu, Micronesian and Polynesian languages "breadfruit" is denoted by words inherited from Proto Remote Oceanic *maRi; these include the Tongan and Marquesan words, mei.
+However they are absent in many Philippine languages, where the most common term is rimas.
+An exception is the term kolo, which in a number of Vizayan languages like Cebuano and Hiligaynon refers to a related species, the "giant breadfruit" Artocarpus blancoi (often referred to by whatever word is used for Artocarpus edulis in many other Philippine languages).
+In some Vanuatu, Micronesian and Polynesian languages "breadfruit" is denoted by words inherited from Proto Remote Oceanic *maRi; these include the Tongan and Marquesan words, mei, although for the Polynesian languages the inheritance is indirect; the word was probably picked up by voyagers collecting supplies from Micronesia after the initial settlement of Tonga and Western Polynesia.
 Although the Wayan Fijian term kulu is inherited from Proto Malayo-Polynesian *kuluR, the Bauan term is uto.

 The Samoan word is 'ulu, cognate with Māori kuru.
 The tree is still widely grown in Samoa, and the fruit features in a proverb (quoted by the former Head of State Tui Atua Tupua Tamasese in a speech to a mental health group in 2018) reminding us of the importance of paying attention to details -- what appear to be periperal matters may still merit close attention: